mareikep/typst-crc/README-document-admin.md

 ├─ Makefile                       # the main executive for the setup and compilation of the document, see "Document setup" ├─ read-metadata.py               # a python script to extract metadata from the .xlsx document into YAML files ├─ README.md                      # this document
-├─ typst                          # an executable binary file to run Typst for document compilation
+├─ typst-linux                    # an executable binary file to run Typst for document compilation on linux-based OS ├─ typst-darwin                   # an executable binary file to run Typst for document compilation on Darwin (MAC) OS ├─ typst.exe                      # an executable binary file to run Typst for document compilation on Windows OS
 ```

 Document setup